Bose QuietComfort Ultra Headphones (2nd Gen)

 • The lowest frequency is 20 Hz on Bose QuietComfort Ultra Headphones (2nd Gen) and 4 Hz on Sony WH-1000XM6.

-• The driver unit size is 40 mm on Bose QuietComfort Ultra Headphones (2nd Gen) and 30 mm on Sony WH-1000XM6.
+• Driver unit size is 40 mm on Bose QuietComfort Ultra Headphones (2nd Gen) and 30 mm on Sony WH-1000XM6.

-• The charge time is 3 hours for Bose QuietComfort Ultra Headphones (2nd Gen) and 3.5 hours for Sony WH-1000XM6.
+• Charge time is 3 hours on Bose QuietComfort Ultra Headphones (2nd Gen) and 3.5 hours on Sony WH-1000XM6.

 • Bluetooth version is 5.4 on Bose QuietComfort Ultra Headphones (2nd Gen) and 5.3 on Sony WH-1000XM6.

-• Sony WH-1000XM6 supports LDAC, while Bose QuietComfort Ultra Headphones (2nd Gen) does not.
+• LDAC support is present on Sony WH-1000XM6 but not available on Bose QuietComfort Ultra Headphones (2nd Gen).

-• Sony WH-1000XM6 supports AAC, while Bose QuietComfort Ultra Headphones (2nd Gen) does not.
+• AAC support is present on Sony WH-1000XM6 but not available on Bose QuietComfort Ultra Headphones (2nd Gen).

-• Sony WH-1000XM6 supports Auracast, while Bose QuietComfort Ultra Headphones (2nd Gen) does not.
+• Auracast support is present on Sony WH-1000XM6 but not available on Bose QuietComfort Ultra Headphones (2nd Gen).

 Specs Comparison